BenFictional/dart-100-notion/DART-100 Course Content 667fff215a5f4e7a84d69d3347c225cb/Self-Reflection c6fecffbdf644da8bd7d3c6d31ac7c7a.md

 ## Self-Reflection Template

 <aside>
 👇 Copy and Paste the following into Word, Google Docs, or other writing app.
-Leave the section titles and replace the questions with your own writing.
+Leave the numbered section titles and replace the questions with your own writing.

 </aside>

 1. ****************************************Artist or Designer:****************************************
     - Do you consider yourself more of an artist or designer?
 If you answer “both” which one takes precedence?
 Consider a hypothetical audience, venue, or purpose for your work.
 2. **********Taste**********
     - What aesthetic tastes or predilections do you see in your work so far?
-Include some specific adjectives and/or stylistic genres (e.g. “grungy” or “70s psychedelia”).
+Include 3-5 specific adjectives and/or stylistic genres (e.g. “grungy” or “70s psychedelia”).
     - Include a quote from the Vanderbilt reading and connect it to your work in this class.
 3. ********************Soundtrack********************
     - What is the soundtrack to your work?
 (Music genre, artist, or song.)
-This isn’t necessarily music you listen to while you work, but music that aligns with your aesthetics and creative vibe.
+This isn’t necessarily music you listen to while you work, but music that aligns with your aesthetic preferences and creative vibe.
 If you can't choose something representative of your work overall, you can choose a soundtrack for a specific Exercise.
 This is a way to think about tone and genre, as well as an interdisciplinary thought experiment.
 4. ************************************************Favorite Artist/Designer************************************************
     - Who is your favorite artist/designer that has been featured in class so far?
 This doesn’t have to be one of the primary Case Studies, but could be anyone mentioned in a reading or video.
 You can choose a specific work or simply name the person more generally.
     - Explain why you made this selection.